 The district's three 24-hour shifts (A, B, and C) work 24 hours on-duty and 48 hours off duty with each full-time employee assigned to this schedule having one shift per month that they are not scheduled to work (Kelly shift) to reduce their workweek to 50.77 hours in accordance with the collective bargaining agreement (CWIFR & Local 4299 IAFF, 2022).
-Part-time firefighter/emergency medical technicians are also assigned to each of the three shifts with each part-time employee scheduled every other day that their shift works, providing a minimum work week of 25.38 hours.
+Part-time firefighter/emergency medical technicians are also typically assigned to each of the three shifts with each part-time employee scheduled every other day that their shift works, providing a minimum work week of 25.38 hours.
 Part-time employees have a maximum work week of 35 hours (150.5 hours/month).
 A full-time lieutenant (or full-time firefighter acting as a lieutenant) supervises the on-duty staff.
-In addition, the district ensures that a command officer (chief, deputy chief, or division chief) is either on-duty or on-call (available for immediate response from within the district).
-Volunteer members may also work shifts alongside the district's fulltime and part-time employees.
+In addition, the district ensures that a command officer (Fire Chief, or Division Chief) is either on-duty or on-call (available for immediate response from within the district).
+Volunteer members may also work shifts alongside the district's full-time and part-time employees.
 However, volunteer participation in shift coverage has been limited.
+This model may be adjusted in the future to help establish a more stable presence at both station 51 at night, and station 54 during the day.